Argent77/A7-HiddenGameplayOptions/README.md

 ## Components

-### 1. Install Hidden Gameplay Options *(main component)*
+### 1. Install all Hidden Gameplay Options at once

-This component allows you to choose whether to install selected options individually or all at once.
+This is a convenience option that allows you to install all available options at once.
 See more detailed information about individual options below.

-**The following components are available when you chose to select options individually:**
+**The following components are available if you skip the component "Install Hidden Gameplay Options at once":**

 #### 2. Add in-game option "Enable Debug Mode"